Observing the inspiral of coalescing massive black hole binaries with LISA in the era of Multi-Messenger Astrophysics: Parameters effect on the uncertainties distribution

 In Fig.~\ref{fig:sky-loc-random-time} we show the recovered binary position errors for systems at different times to coalescence.
 In particular, we consider systems with coalescence time fixed at $t_c = 0.5, \, 2, \, 4 \yr$ and randomly distributed in $[0,\, 4] \yr$.

 MBHBs merging in $4 \yr$ are localized 4 times better than systems at only $0.5 \yr$ from coalescence at 1 hour from merger.
-The intermediate case with $t_c = 2 \yr$ and the case for random distributed coalescence time show intermediate behaviour.
-Since there is small difference between the two extreme cases, we chose to randomize over coalescence time when providing analytical formulae.
+The intermediate case with $t_c = 2 \yr$ and the case for random distributed coalescence time show intermediate behavior.
+Since there is small difference between the two extreme cases, we chose to randomize over coalescence time when providing analytical formulas.

 In Fig.~\ref{fig:sky-loc-random-spin} we give the sky uncertainty distributions for three different values of spin magnitude, namely $\chi_1 = \chi_2 = 0.1, 0.5, 0.9$, and the case where spin magnitudes are both randomly extracted in $[0,1]$.
 In all cases, we leave spin directions uniformly distributed over a sphere.
 Higher spins help in breaking degeneracies and usually allow to recover better sky positions.
 At the end of the inspiral, spin-precession effects become important and high-spinning (low-spinning) systems can be localized with a median value of $\simeq 0.9 \degsq$ ($\simeq 4 \degsq$).
 However the distributions show similar range.
 Since spin values do not seem to affect significantly the recovered area, we choose to randomize over the allowed range.